Disability, Autism & Communication

 We ask for reasonable adjustments to be made to enable our clients with disabilities to participate in their cases.

 We take time to help our clients understand the procedures which affect them.

 We obtain expert reports when they are needed to ensure that our clients are treated fairly.

-Andrew Sperling is a member of the Criminal Justice Panel at the National Autistic Society and has delivered training to solicitors, barristers, social workers and probation officers on autism and vulnerable clients.
+SL5 Legal's Managing Director, Andrew Sperling, is a member of the Criminal Justice Panel at the National Autistic Society and has delivered training to solicitors, barristers, social workers and probation officers on autism and vulnerable clients.